-Staying on top of current healthcare concerns and legislative issues will help you become what this country desperately needs -- informed, caring and socially conscious health professionals who understand the issues and are willing to advocate for their patients.
+Staying on top of current healthcare concerns and legislative issues will help you become what this country desperately needs – informed, caring and socially conscious health care professionals who understand the issues and are willing to advocate for their patients.

-Recent research indicates that between now and the year 2030, the number of people who are 55+ in the U.S. will almost double while the number of those 65+ more than doubles.
+Recent research indicates that between now and the year 2030, the number of people who are 55 or older in the United States will almost double while the number of those 65 and older will more than double.
 In the near future, there will be nearly 178 million older Americans, or over 41% of our total population.

 What does this mean, in terms of the health professions?
 Now and over the next few decades, there will be a high demand for health professionals who are skilled in geriatric care.

-The U.S. has a serious shortage of practicing nurses, but recruiting more nursing students is only part of the solution.
+Need for Nurses: The United States has a serious shortage of practicing nurses, but recruiting more nursing students is only part of the solution.
 Additional teachers are needed to train these students.
-Nursing Education Bottleneck, a report by the American Association of Critical Care Nurses (AACN), outlines some of the solutions underway to address nursing faculty shortages across the nation.
+Blowing Open the Bottleneck (PDF), a report commissioned by the Robert Wood Johnson Foundation, the Center to Champion Nursing in America and the U.S. Department of Labor, Employment and Training Administration, outlines some of the solutions underway to address nursing faculty shortages across the nation.

-The "frontline healthcare workforce" -- nurses, assistants, technicians and other direct care providers -- is the foundation for a quality healthcare delivery system, according to Defining the Frontline Workforce, a report from the Robert Wood Johnson Foundation.
+On the Frontline: The "frontline health care workforce" -- nurses, assistants, technicians and other direct care providers -- is the foundation for a quality health care delivery system, according to Defining the Frontline Workforce (PDF), a report from the Robert Wood Johnson Foundation.
 According to the report, demand for frontline workers is expected to increase 50% over the next five years, but there are not enough students in the pipeline to fill these jobs.

 ©2012 American Dental Education Association